durbank/durbank.github.io/cv/resume-short.md

 - Helped teach courses in a variety of topics (advanced statistics, resource geology, geochemistry, scientific communication)
 - Helped redesign and update courses, including courses for field camp and introductory ArcGIS
-- Proven ability to effectively communicate complex, technical issues to non-expert audiences
+- Proven ability to effectively communicate complex, technical issues to non-expert audiences in intuitive forms

 ## Honors and Awards